abdullahmortada/RobotSimEEEProject/README.md

 # RobotSimEEEProject
-This project is used to simulate a robot with a given target point and occupancy map to reach the ending point using fastest path and wihout colliding with any obstacles.
-Many tools are provided for both high level and low level contexts.
+This project is a library which provides tools to simulate a robot with a given target point and occupancy map to reach the ending point using the fastest path and wihout colliding with any obstacles.
+Many tools, including path planning classes and premade bicycle model robot with required methods, are provided for many contexts.

 ## roboticstoolbox
 This project is based on Peter Corke's robotics toolbox for python. roboticstoolbox provides tools and algorithms for designing, simulating, testing, and deploying manipulator and mobile robot applications.

+## Dependencies
+Main dependencies:
+    roboticstoolbox-python < 1.0
+    numpy, matplotlib == any

+scipy was also used to load the .mat file in the example usage file

 ## Project Structure
 The source code is composed of two library files and a "main.py" file used as an example for how to use them.